Attendance and Punctuality

 Parents will be updated every half term with students’ attendance percentage so that any problems can be identified as early as possible.

-Students with attendance below 90% are deemed persistently absent and referrals are made to the Borough School Attendance Service if our interventions fail to bring a sustained improvement.
+Students with attendance below 90% are deemed persistently absent and referrals are made to the Legal Attendance Officer if our interventions fail to bring a sustained improvement.
 Penalty Notices can be issued for cases of poor attendance.

 Top Attendance Tips